junehan-dev/node-postbackend/README.rst

    RETURNS
       - Success(200)
          No respose data. respond for status of 200 only.
-      - No Content(204)
-         No respose data. respond for status of 204 only.
       - Failure(404)
+         - IO error respond for status of 404 only.
-         No respose data. respond for status of 404 only.
+         - no target respond for status of 404 only.

 :``/api/comment/<id\:post_id>/``: GET COMMENT_LIST